iyioio/common/packages/convo-lang/README.md

 ```

 ### Top-level statement messages
-Top-level statements allow you to define variables and execute statements with calling a function.
+Top-level statements allow you to define variables and execute statements without calling a function.
-Top-level statements must use one of the follow keywords as their identifier.
+Top-level statements must use one of the following keywords as their identifier:

 - do - Used to define variables and execute statements.
 - result - Used to store the result value of a function call.
 Result messages are typically created
   by the runtime and automatically added to conversations.
-In most cases you will not directly
+In most cases, you will not directly
   create result messages.
-- define - Used to define variables and types. define messages are not allowed to call functions.
+- define - Used to define variables and types.
+Define messages are not allowed to call functions.
 - debug - Used to write debug information.
-In most cases you will not directly create debug messages.
+In most cases, you will not directly create debug messages.

 ``` convo
 // top-level statement